-8.5.34.2 Passenger Traffic
+8.5.35.2 Passenger Traffic

 Railway passenger traffic has been projected for the years 2021 to 2081 to account for the anticipated population growth in the Eeyou-Istchee and Bay-James area.
-Passenger train services are offered on the BDHR between the Waskaganish and Magagami stations and on GCR between Matagami and Chapais.
+Passenger train services are offered on the BDHR between the Waskaganish and Matagami stations and on GCR between Matagami and Chapais.
 Passenger service is expected to be extended to Senneterre and Jonquière, allowing passenger connections to other services in the East-West axis.
-Figure 8.5-121 presents the anticipated ridership for the BDHR and the GCR.
+Presents the anticipated ridership for the BDHR and the GCR.
 The total annual anticipated ridership is expected to grow from 6,100 in the first year of operation to 8,400 in 2080.

-Figure 8.5-121: Projected Traffic Growth over Project Life
+Figure 8.5-129: Projected Traffic Growth over Project Life